Materials-Consortia/OPTIMADE/README.md

 ## How to cite

-Pending the publication of an OPTIMADE paper, we kindly ask that you cite the Zenodo archive for this repository:
+Pending the publication of an OPTIMADE paper, we kindly ask that you cite the preprint and Zenodo archive for this repository:

+- Andersen *et al*, OPTIMADE: an API for exchanging materials data, arXiv:2103.02068 https://arxiv.org/abs/2103.02068
-> Andersen *et al*, The OPTIMADE Specification, https://doi.org/10.5281/zenodo.4195050
+- Andersen *et al*, The OPTIMADE Specification, https://doi.org/10.5281/zenodo.4195050